 If there’s one thing anyone going through infertility treatment knows, its all of the acronyms associated with it!
 The surrogacy world adds on even more acronyms!
-So welcome to surrogacy 101: let’s go over some of the most used acronyms on social media.
+So welcome to surrogacy 101: let’s go over some of the most used surrogacy terms on social media.

 IVF: In Vitro Fertilization

-This is the process by which a mother or Surrogate mother will become pregnant.
+What does IVF stand for?
+IVF is In Vitro Fertilization, the process by which a mother or Surrogate mother will become pregnant.
 It involves an egg fertilized in the lab under close monitoring from the Dr and staff, which is then placed inside the woman’s uterus.

 ET: Embryo Transfer

 This is a part of the IVF process where the actual embryo is placed into the Surrogate’s uterus.
 Learn more about embryos and how surrogacy works!

 This is what we call the people we plan on helping to become parents through surrogacy.
 It is intended that they become parents, and that is where the name comes from.

 GC/GS: Gestational Carrier/Gestational Surrogate

 A Gestational Carrier or Surrogate is a surrogate who carries a baby who is not genetically related to her.
 A traditional surrogate is also the egg donor.
 SAI does not work with Traditional Surrogates.

 This is a medication many IVF Dr’s will prescribe in the IVF process, so you will see it in a lot of online forums.